BaikunLeng/baikunleng.github.io/_pages/Miscellaneous.md

 # Miscellaneous

 ## Travel
-I'm passionate about travel, having explored nine countries.
 As I embark on my journey as a PhD candidate, I look forward to attending conferences in various places and exploring more countries to further enrich my experiences.
 Below is a footprint of myself.

-Acknowledgement: thanks for Prof. Xiao Lei and Prof. Zizhuo Wang providing the insights.

 <img src="https://baikunleng.github.io/images/Rplot.jpg" width="50%"/>